 What we like: Performance-oriented fit and features at a decent price.

-What we don’t: Not everyone will love the TorsoFlo vents; heavier than the outgoing 2L design.
+What we don’t: Not everyone will love the TorsoFlo vents; heavier than most 3L competitors.

-All told, the Aspire 3L slides into a nice middle ground in terms of cost and design, offering a much more performance-oriented feature set than budget models without the premium price point of jackets like the Beta LT above.
-It’s true that the latest model is both thinner (40D vs. 50D) and heavier (by around 2 oz.) than the past-generation Aspire II, but we personally feel the upgrades in performance are worth those trade-offs.
-If cost is the bigger concern, the cheaper Aspire II GTX is still available at the time of publishing, and you can check out our in-depth review here.
+All told, the Aspire 3L slides into a nice middle ground in terms of cost and design, offering a much more performance-oriented feature set than budget models without the premium price point of jackets like the Beta SL above.
+It’s true that the latest model is both thinner (40D vs. 50D) and heavier (by around 2 oz.) than the previous Aspire II, but we personally feel the upgrades in performance are worth those trade-offs.
 Apart from these relatively minor complaints and the polarizing nature of the TorsoFlo vents, the Aspire is a great value and an excellent quiver-of-one jacket for backpacking, spring skiing, and daily use.

 See the Outdoor Research Aspire 3L